Namysh/scrotri.js/README.md

 // pass false is you don't want to import animate.css scrotri(false).init;
 ```
-Now, for selecting the elements you want to animate you have to add them the "SCTR-init" class and the "data-sctr" attribute like this :
+Now, for selecting the elements you want to animate, you have to add them the "SCTR-init" class and the "data-sctr" attribute like this :
 ```html
 <h1 class="SCTR-init" data-sctr="my-animation">AnimateCSS Animation</h1>

 ```
-The "data-sctr" attribute refers to the custom animatio you made and put in the CSS file :
+The "data-sctr" attribute refers to the custom animation you made and put in the CSS file :
 ```CSS
 .my-animation {
   animation: my-animation 1.4s;